loconsta/GoodMovieWithoutMoney/_includes/tabs/clustering.md

 Comparison inside the high rating - low budget (HR-LB) movies :

 * There are significantly more women actors in the new movies (fraction of men is lower).
-* It seems to have a tendency in the new movies to have older and smaller actors.
+* It seems to have a tendency in the new movies to have older and shorter actors.

 Comparison inside the rest of the movies :